DawitSurithpinyo/first_balance/notes/whatILearnt.md

 - Front-end/UI has nothing to do with "stateful" or "stateless."
 Even if the front-end can "keep" user's selected products in cart via React context (for example), it's just going to disappear once the user close the tab.
 There is no session on a server to store those information.
 - Note that "stateful" vs "stateless" can be used for network protocols too.
 For example, HTTP is a stateless application-layer protocol, because each HTTP requests are independent of each other.
 For example, request $n$ doesn't know anything about request $n-1$.

+## Computer architecture
+Some of these don't really have anything to do with web app dev/this project but I don't really care.
 ### Multithreading, concurrency, parallelism, and asynchrony
 - "Thread": pretty difficult to explain intuitively or what it means exactly.
 See answers from https://stackoverflow.com/questions/5201852/what-is-a-thread-really.
 - Concurrency: computer executing $>1$ tasks by quickly switching between them from start to finish, but NOT doing more than one task AT ONCE.
 A bit like one counter, with one cashier, serving two lines of customer; this counter can serve more than one lines, but the cashier CANNOT take more than one person at a time.